-The Remuneration and Nomination Committee did not engage with any remuneration advisors during the current year but continued to apply the previous recommendations provided by BDO Remuneration and Reward Pty Ltd in FY2018 on the Group's executive remuneration framework and policies.
+The Remuneration and Nomination Committee did not engage any remuneration advisors during the current year.

 Recommendations applied

 A short-term incentive (STI) policy that has the objective of linking executive remuneration with the achievement of the Group's key operational and financial targets.
 The STI will be an annual "at risk" component of remuneration for executives that is payable in cash based on performance against key performance indicators (refer to section 4).